Astrak/LoadScreen.js/README.md

             fileSize: 9498,//in Ko
             //next four are optional
             computeNormals: false,//call geometry.computeVertexNormals()
-            computeFlatNormals: false,//call geometry.computeFlatVertexNormals()
+            computeFlatNormals: false,//call geometry.computeFlatVertexNormals() (THREE.Geometry only)
             toBufferGeometry: false//force creation of a BufferGeometry
-            copyUv1toUv2: false,//for BufferGeometry only, for AO and lightmap use }
+            copyUv1toUv2: false,//for AO and lightmap use (handled for THREE.BufferGeometry only) }
     },
     objects: {